noahehall/multicloud/providers/aws/services/networkingContentDelivery/privateLink.md

 - use private IP connectivity: services function as though they were hosted directly on your private network.
 - associate security groups and attach an endpoint policy to interface endpoints, control who access to a specified service

-## terms

 ## basics

-- establishes private access to services across VPC boundaries
+- services establish a TCP connection between VPCs for private access to services across VPC boundaries
   - other accounts and VPCs can create VPC endpoints to access your endpoint service
   - endpoint services can be either network or gateway load balancers
-- i.e. if you have a VPC with a private subnet and resources in that subnet
-  - you no longer need a NAT Gateway/public IP to reach out of the VPC
-  - PrivateLink: enables this application to reach out to other services
-  - VPC endpoint: enables other applications to reach into this private resource -
+- Traffic will be sourced from the Network Load Balancer inside the service provider VPC
+  - provider perspective:
+    - all IP traffic will originate and appear as private ips addrs from the Network Load balancer
+    - the providers application will never see the IP addresses of the customer or service consumer.

+### Proxy Protocol v2

+- gain insight into the network traffic.
+- Network Load Balancers use Proxy Protocol v2 to send additional connection information such as the source and destination

+### DNS

+- endpoint-specific DNS hostnames: used to communicate with the service

+  - e.g. `vpce-0fe5b17a0707d6abc-29p5708s.ec2.us-east-1.vpce.amazonaws.com`

+- zonal-specific DNS hostnames: specific to an AZ and support cross-zone load balancing to distribute traffic across registered targets in all activated Availability Zones.
+  - manually generated and incur egional data transfer charges for any data that is transferred between AZs
+  - e.g. `vpce-0fe5b17a0707d6abc-29p5708s-us-east-1a.ec2.us-east-1.vpce.amazonaws.com`
+- Private DNS Hostnames: alias zonal-specific or regional-specific DNS hostnames into a friendly hostname e.g. `myservice.ogobar.com`

 ### OSI Model